 The “Angel” Gabriel – A Priest-King Of God!

 According to this mystery French gentleman, he had an explosive story.
 Certain “special” children would attend special schools run by the Temple of Jerusalem.
 These children were ones of a certain royal bloodline.
 The bloodline of the “Kings of God”.
 One of these schools was for boys, and one for girls.
 The priests who worked in these specialized schools were very likely the same as the mystery schools of ancient Egypt.
 They were called Angels, and given the names as such, Michael, Mazaldek, and, in this case, Gabriel.
 This was, according to the mystery man “to preserve the true lines of Levi and David”.

 Following the girls reaching puberty, she would be impregnated by one of the “Angel Priests”.
 This, in order to preserve and carry on the bloodline.
-Once pregnant, a “respectable man” from the community within the bloodline and the young girl married to him.
+Once pregnant, a “respectable man” from the community within the bloodline would marry the young girl.
 They would bring up the child as their own until the age of seven.
 Then the offspring would return to the Temple to learn the ways of the mystery schools.
 Or, if they were a girl, to ultimately be impregnated by one of the Angel Priests.

 What is interesting here is, according to the tale, one of the girls at these schools was “Mary”.
 Who would receive a “visit” from the “Angel Gabriel”.
 Of course, Mary was a virgin, although the pregnancy wasn’t miraculous.
 She was, to be kind, “made pregnant” by one of the Angel Priests so as to ensure their royal line.
 In short, the Immaculate Conception was nothing more than an organized pregnancy of a young, teenage girl.
 A pregnancy that would result in the very earthly Jesus.
 Did Jesus himself break from this tradition?

 The video below looks at the Rex Deus conspiracy.